A Payne-Whitham model of urban traffic networks in the presence of traffic lights and its application to traffic optimisation: Coupling at intersections

 \subsection{Without traffic lights}

 In the case of a road network, the number of lanes on each street might differ and the cars need to adapt to the change of lane number by either increasing or decreasing the speed.
 Therefore, the network version of the Payne-Whitham model should take into account the number of lanes $\ell(e)$ corresponding to each edge $e$ of the graph.
-The next step is to write the equation \eqref{eq:density_numerical} in terms of the traffic flux (i.e. the number of cars passing on all lanes in each instant of time):
+The next step is to write the equation \eqref{eq:density_numerical} in terms of the traffic flux (i.e. the number of passing cars on all lanes at any time):

-where by $\rho(k,i)$ we understand the density per lane averaged over all lanes.
+where by $\rho_e(k,i)$ we mean the density per lane averaged over all lanes of $e$.
 Therefore, the equation \eqref{eq:density_numerical} can be rewritten as:

 Further, it can easily be observed that some of the quantities needed to perform the iteration in \eqref{eq:density_numerical_flux} and \eqref{eq:speed_numerical} are not available from the previous time step.
-Namely, in order to compute the traffic values (density and speed) for both ends of a road segment $e$ (parameterised by $\{1,2,\ldots, N_e\}$), one would need some virtual values for $q(k,0)$, $\rho(k,N_e+1)$ and $v(k,0)$.
+Namely, in order to compute the traffic values (density and speed) for both ends of a road segment $e$ (parameterised by $\{1,2,\ldots, N_e\}$), one would need some virtual values for $q_e(k,0)$, $\rho_e(k,N_e+1)$ and $v_e(k,0)$.

 In the case of no traffic lights, we follow the ideas in \cite[Section II.D]{KotsialosPapageorgiou}, where these virtual values are defined as weighted sums of the traffic values on the other road segments adjacent to this intersection.
+The following three formulas were adapted from \cite{KotsialosPapageorgiou} in order to prepare the path for integrating traffic signals.
+We also attempted to slightly improve them according to our intuition about modeling traffic in intersections and, moreover, to correct several misprints.

-We illustrate these calculations for the particular case of the intersection in Figure \ref{fig:intersection1}:
+We illustrate these calculations for the particular case of the intersection in Figure \ref{fig:intersection1} (see the caption for notations):

 The turning weights $\omega(e_i,e_j)$ represent the number of cars that, over a large period of time, choose to continue their trip on road $e_j$, after entering that particular intersection from road $e_i$.
 These weights encode the average preference of drivers for following a certain path in the intersection and are determined by processing real-world traffic data.